NatuMyers/natumyers.github.io/README.md

 **angular-materialize** in action http://krescruz.github.io/angular-materialize/

-This library is a set of AngularJS directives which make it possible to use features from [Materialize](http://materializecss.com/) with AngularJS
+This library is a set of AngularJS directives which make it possible to use features from [Materialize](http://materializecss.com/) with AngularJS.

 Just add the module ui.materialize to your dependencies like: